 The Response Team is accelerating work on strategies to maximize housing placements as persons exit Isolation/Quarantine units and is recommending several actions and strategies to transition up to 500 households into permanent housing stability over the next few months.
-The re-housing plan has been presented to the City/County Continuum of Care Board and will be presented to Sacramento City Council and the Sacramento County Board of Supervisors over the next few weeks.
+The re-housing plan was presented to the City/County Continuum of Care Board on July 8, and was approved by the Sacramento County Board of Supervisors on July 14.
+It is slated to be considered by the Sacramento City Council on July 28.